Skip to content

 Courgette balls (kolokithokeftedes) – Crispy outside and creamy inside.
 That traditional Greek appetizer will activate your taste buds with melted feta cheese.

-Gyros – The most popular Greek street food.
-Served with pita bread, where you can have various ingredients like chicken, tomatoes, french fries, onions, sauces, and lettuce.
+Gyros – The most famous Greek street food.
+Served with pita bread, you can have various ingredients like chicken, tomatoes, french fries, onions, sauces, and lettuce.

 Halva cakes – A simple dessert made with sugar, water, syrup, olive oil, and semolina.
 It looks like a pudding, which is afterward studded with nuts.